 About The Publisher

-I moved here from Rhode Island in 2021 with my wife, Jen, and our two dogs.
-Since then, I have served on the city’s Commission for the Arts and Board of Zoning Appeals, and now serve as a media representative on the Local Emergency Planning Committee.
+I moved here in 2021 with my wife, Jen.
+Since then, I've served on the city's Commission for the Arts and Board of Zoning Appeals, and now serve as a media representative on the Local Emergency Planning Committee.
 I contributed a column to ALXnow for two years before serving as its publisher from March to October 2025.
 I launched The Alexandria Brief in November 2025.

-This is my home now.
+This is my home.
 You are my neighbors.
-The decisions I cover affect me too — I’m a taxpayer and resident, just like you.
+The decisions I cover affect me too — I'm a taxpayer and resident, just like you.

-I’ve spent nearly 15 years in local independent journalism.
-In 2012, I took over as Owner and Publisher of What's Up Newp in Newport, Rhode Island, and have grown it into a publication recognized as Rhode Island Monthly's Best Local News Blog for three consecutive years (2018, 2019, 2020).
-I still own What's Up Newp and work daily with a team of on-the-ground contributors.
+I've spent nearly 15 years in local independent journalism.
+In 2012, I took over as Owner and Publisher of What's Up Newp in Newport, Rhode Island, and grew it into a publication recognized as Rhode Island Monthly's Best Local News Blog for three consecutive years.

 I was named LION Publishers Member of the Year in 2020 and received the Dominique Award from the Arts & Cultural Society of Newport County the same year.
 I’ve been awarded grants for investigative and community journalism.
 I’ve worked with major technology companies and journalism foundations, and I continue to coach and mentor new publications.